isabella232/dynamic-media-classic.en-1/help/rich-media.md

 * **Template Basics**
 Create data-driven templates that combine fonts, images, and graphics for monogramming, online personalization, and promotions.
 For example, layer sale or other promotional graphics onto product images or place the names of customers on T-shirts or coffee mugs.
 Customers can see their names in e-mail messages or print brochures you send to them.
 See [Quick Start: Template Basics](/help/quick-start-template-basics.md).

-* **Template Publishing**
-Create professionally branded print content that is easy for your customers, clients, and staff to customize and personalize.
-You can maintain corporate content and brand identity throughout the publishing process.
-End users can customize the print content — but only the part of the content that you allow them to customize.
-Personalized stationary, business cards, posters, greeting cards, labels, checks, gifts, clothing, calendars, scrapbooks, and photo albums are examples of customized print products that you can deliver.
-Corporations can maintain a common brand identity in their signage that can be customized for different regions, franchises, stores, and branch offices.
-See [Quick Start: Template Publishing](/help/quick-start-template-publishing.md).

 * **Zoom Targets**
 Allow customers to zoom in, zoom out, and pan images using the configurable viewers that come with Dynamic Media Classic.
 Customers can quickly and interactively view high-resolution product details.
 See [Quick Start: Zoom](/help/quick-start-zoom.md).